 You don’t want to accidentally lose your hard-earned cash, but have you done everything you can to avoid it?
 Each year, the financial industry leaks more and more credit card numbers that hackers sell on the dark web.
 If you don’t want your credit card information to end up in the wrong hands, continue reading.

 Every hacker wants to get their hands on hacked credit card numbers.
+Especially the CVV codes as they’re the most difficult to get access to.
 Sure stealing your logins and passwords are useful, but having your financial information is much more valuable.
 They can sell your details on the black market, drain your lifelong savings, open new bank accounts, take out loans under your name, and steal your identity.
 This can forever ruin your credit score, making it hard to bounce back from credit card fraud.

 Think it won’t happen to you?
 Let’s have a look at the facts: